ugo-studio/jspp/README.md

 bun run tests
 ```

-This command chains the following scripts (defined in `package.json`):

-- `bun run tests:compile`: Transpiles the JS test files to C++ output files in `test/output/`.
-- `bun run tests:build`: Compiles the generated C++ files into executables.
-- `bun run tests:run`: Runs the compiled C++ executables to verify their output.

 ## Roadmap

 This project is ambitious, and there is a long and exciting road ahead.
 Here is a high-level overview of the planned features and the project's current standing.